nishant-s-anlst/Excel-Reports/README.md

 # Excel-Reports

-## Project Objective
+## Project Objectives
-To explore Excel’s reporting capabilities for effective data analysis and decision-making.
+Key objectives of this project are as follows:

 ### Sales Report
 #### 1. Customer Performance Report: